 Notice how the numbers appear from left to right as they would on a website utilizing LTR text directionality.
 If we turn on the Reverse checkbox, that would result in the following:

 Engaging the reverse functionality effectively mirrors the appearance of your content horizontally.
 This is important to note as it does not have any actual effect on the order of your Columns (e.g. 5 does not appear in the place of 1, et cetera).

 Utilizing this checkbox is most effective for situations where you might have alternating Sections of content on desktop (e.g. Image / Text then Text / Image) but on mobile you want them all to appear with either the text or image on top uniformly.
 Since Reverse only alters the horizontal appearance of our Rows, you can use Reverse for every other Section with this pattern, and it will automatically respond to the way you want it to appear on mobile.
 No more hiding / showing multiple Rows and Columns to achieve this particular layout!

 Additionally, the Grow checkbox will force any Columns to fill all available space when possible:

 This is simpily a stylistic choice and there are some situations where you might wisth to have a squared out Row of content, even if you do not have an even number of Columns available.

 To sum up, we've discussed the Row Element.
-We've discussed that a Row Element is an easy tool for adding rows on a page and we've learned how to change it's content and design and delved into details of the Row Element settings.
+We've discussed that a Row Element is an easy tool for adding rows on a page in Cornerstone, and we've learned how to change its content, design, and the various Row settings.